 It seems that mamas have no choice but to get proactive and build a business from home to help keep your household (and your brain) ticking over.

 There is also the guilt of leaving your kids with someone else.
 In fact, one in five of you mamas feel anxious about returning to your job post-bump.

 This can strike a chord with those of you who haven’t got the luxury of having willing grandparents, family or friends who can babysit.
 These days, the old proverb: “It takes a village to raise a child” is easier said than done.

 While being self-employed is no walk in the park, it’s no surprise that more and more of you are going solo.

 Technology is influencing how you mums are climbing up the career ladder.
 The speed and ease of Internet access can give you the option of setting up a business from the comfort of your own home.
 From using social media to creating your own email or website, you can tap into different industries, reach out to other businesses and have meetings with clients abroad – without even having to leave your sofa.

 You can also pick your own hours so you can work before your kids wake up, during their naps or after their bedtime – a choice of working part-time, full-time or even just a few hours a day.

-Being armed with the skills of being a new mama, such as multi-tasking, time management and keeping calm under pressure, all works in your favour in attracting new business.
+Being armed with the skills of being a new mama, such as multitasking, time management and keeping calm under pressure, all work in your favour in attracting new business.